jisforjt/Circuitpython_CLUE_Egg_Quest_Game/README.md

 # Circuitpython_CLUE_Egg_Quest_Game
 ![Image of Egg Quest Game Cover](https://github.com/jisforjt/Circuitpython_CLUE_Egg_Quest_Game/blob/main/images/Egg_Quest.PNG)
 Brave adventurer, you are quested to collect as many eggs as you can from the four realms.
-Be quick because the gates will close soon and once they are you will be trapped forever.
+Be quick because the gates will close soon and once they are you may be trapped forever.

 This game was designed to be used with Adafruit's [CLUE](https://www.adafruit.com/product/4500) and Yahboom's Micro:bit Compact [Gamepad](http://www.yahboom.net/study/SGH).